MikeKovarik/exifr/README.md

   <br>Ends up with multiple small disk reads for each segment (xmp, icc, iptc)
   <br>*NOTE: Very efficient in Node.js, especially with SSD.
 Not ideal for browsers*
   * `false` - chunked mode
-  <br>Reads only one much larger chunk (`parseChunkSize`) in hopes that the EXIF isn't larger than the chunk.
+  <br>Reads only one much larger chunk (`parseChunkSize`) in hopes that the EXIF isn't larger then the chunk.
   <br>Disallows further disk reads. i.e. ignores any EXIF found beyond the chunk.

 * `options.seekChunkSize` `number` default: `512` Bytes (0.5 KB)
 <br>Byte size of the first chunk that will be read and parsed for EXIF.
 <br>*EXIF is usually within the first few bytes of the file.
 If not than there likely is no EXIF.
 It's not necessary to read through the whole file.*
 <br>Node.js: Used for all input types.
 <br>Browser: Used when input `arg` is buffer.
-Otherwise `parseChunkSize` is used.
+Otherwise, `parseChunkSize` is used.

 * `options.parseChunkSize` `number` default: `64 * 1024` (64KB)
-<br>Size of the chunk to fetch in browser in chunked mode.
+<br>Size of the chunk to fetch in the browser in chunked mode.
-<br>*Much like `seekChunkSize` but used in browser (and only if we're given URL) where subsequent chunk fetching is more expensive than fetching one larger chunk with hope that it contains the EXIF.*
+<br>*Much like `seekChunkSize` but used in the browser (and only if we're given URL) where subsequent chunk fetching is more expensive than fetching one larger chunk with hope that it contains the EXIF.*
 <br>Node.js: Not used.
 <br>Browser: Used when input `arg` is string URL.
-Otherwise `seekChunkSize` is used.
+Otherwise, `seekChunkSize` is used.

 If parsing file known to have EXIF fails try:
 * Increasing `seekChunkSize`
-* Increasing `parseChunkSize` in browser if file URL is used as input.
+* Increasing `parseChunkSize` in the browser if file URL is used as input.
 * Disabling chunked mode (read whole file)

 #### Segments & Blocks